-Mining activities will continue at the Amaam North Project, with production expected to be in the range of 500 to 560 thousand tonnes and sales between 420 and 480 thousand tonnes during 2018, production and sales are expected to increase up to 600 thousand tonnes by 2019.
-Ongoing enhancement of port, road and other mine infrastructure is expected during 2018 and Project F Phase Two funding alternatives will continue to be investigated further.
-The Group will progress exploration, appraisal and development of its Amaam project.
+Mining activities will continue at the Amaam North Project, with 2019 production forecasted to be between 680kt and 750kt, whilst sales volumes are currently forecast to be in the range of 650kt to 720kt for 2019.

+Ongoing enhancement of the port, road and other mine infrastructure is expected during 2019 and Amaam North Phase Two expansion and funding alternatives will continue to be investigated further.
+The Group will also progress exploration, appraisal and development of its Amaam project.